function61/eventhorizon/docs/enter-horizon-cli.md

 There are two options:

-1. Run Pyramid CLI from Docker image
+1. Run Horizon CLI from Docker image
-2. Install Pyramid binary locally
+2. Install Horizon binary locally

-You can run the CLI from any (internet-connected) machine, as Pyramid will auto-discover the Writer servers via S3.
+You can run the CLI from any (internet-connected) machine, as Horizon will auto-discover the Writer servers via S3.
 The connection from clients to the Writer is secured with TLS + an auth token.

 Note: read the [Quickstart](quickstart.md) tutorial to know how to specify the STORE variable.

-Run Pyramid CLI from Docker image
+Run Horizon CLI from Docker image
 ---------------------------------

 Launching the CLI container is simple:

 ```
 $ export STORE=s3://..
-$ docker run --rm -it -e "STORE=$STORE" fn61/pyramid sh
+$ docker run --rm -it -e "STORE=$STORE" fn61/eventhorizon sh
 ```

 You should now be able to issue commands against the Writer cluster:

 ```
-$ pyramid reader-read /:0:0:?
+$ horizon reader-read /:0:0:?
 10
 ```

 To exit from the container, hit `Ctrl + d` and the temporary container will be deleted.

-Install Pyramid binary locally
+Install Horizon binary locally
 ------------------------------

-This way you can connect to Pyramid Writer servers without using Docker.
+This way you can connect to Writer servers without using Docker.

-Download Pyramid release from GitHub and put it into `/usr/bin/pyramid`.
+Download Event Horizon release from GitHub and put it into `/usr/bin/horizon`.

 Now configure STORE variable by running: